What is foster care?

 - relative/kinship care - when the young person lives with a relative or someone they already know.

-- In house care (new!) - when carers provide fostering for a group of children for at least 12 months in a home provided by CASPA.
-Apart from a rent free house, CASPA covers all costs of utilities, costs for the children, provides a fully maintained vehicle with fuel card and a generous tax-free carer allowance.
+- In house care (new!) - when carers provide fostering for a group of children for at least 6 months in a home provided by CASPA.
+Apart from a rent free house, CASPA covers all costs of utilities, costs for the children, provides a fully maintained vehicle with a fuel card and a generous tax-free carer allowance.
+We are currently recruiting carers in this modality for six siblings.
+Please click here for further information.

 Why do children need fostering?